 - Max file upload size of at least 16 MB

 - Modern browser: Please use the latest version of Chrome, Firefox, Safari, or Microsoft Edge when editing your website with Bricks.
 Older browsers such as Internet Explorer lack support for some of the more advanced builder features.
-No worries, your website will display properly in those older browsers.
-They are just not suitable for editing with Bricks.
+No worries, your website will display fine in those older browsers.
+They are just not suitable for the builder.

 How To Increase WP Memory Limit

 You can define WP_MEMORY_LIMIT by adding the following code to your wp-config.php file:

 Some web hosts set the PHP memory limit to 8 MB.
 In that case, you might consider upgrading to a more powerful hosting plan.
 If your host does not allow you to config this setting by yourself, please get in touch with them.

 If you encounter problems uploading larger files to your site (or when downloading high-resolution images from Bricks’ Unsplash integration) there are a few ways to increase the maximum upload file size.